 - Each TSF is unique.
 Site conditions, mineral characteristics and other aspects of each mine site dictate appropriate tailings technology and storage solutions.
 Although no single design or operating practice can be adopted universally, the industry continually seeks to improve and develop techniques and new technologies and implement them as appropriate.

-In addition to existing commitments under the ICMM Mining Principles, ICMM company members commit to implement practices consistent with the Tailings Governance Framework (the ‘Framework’) so that the risk of catastrophic failure of tailings storage facilities is minimised.
+In addition to existing commitments under ICMM's Mining Principles, ICMM company members commit to implement practices consistent with the Tailings Governance Framework (the ‘Framework’) so that the risk of catastrophic failure of tailings storage facilities is minimised.

 Tailings Governance Framework